Branko Oblak: Playing career

 Brane, as he is often known, started playing football at the youth team of Svoboda.
 In 1965 he went to Ljubljana's more famous club, Olimpija.
 He made his debut on 20 May 1966 against Partizan in Belgrade, where he scored both Olimpija's goals for a 1–2 win.
 He stayed with Olimpija until 1973.
 During that time he played 181 matches and scored 33 goals.

 In 1973, he moved to Hajduk Split and stayed there for two seasons.
 In both seasons Hajduk won the national champion and cup winner titles.
 In 1975, he signed a two-year contract with Schalke 04 of the German Bundesliga for what was a world record fee for that season.
 In the 1976–77 season, Oblak's second year at the club, Schalke 04 finished the league in second place, behind Borussia Mönchengladbach.
 In the summer of 1977, Oblak went to Bayern Munich.
 He stayed there for three seasons and in his final season with the club (1979–80), Bayern became the German champion.
 After that, Oblak played in various Austrian amateur clubs until 1987, when he retired as a football player.

+During the 1945–1990 period, Oblak was among only a handful of Slovenian players, along with Srečko Katanec and Danilo Popivoda, who managed to get into the Yugoslavia national team.

-Oblak's debut for the Yugoslav national team came in a friendly match against Romania in 1971.
+Oblak's debut for the Yugoslavia national team came in a friendly match against Romania in 1971.
 The same year he had the honour of playing at Pelé's farewell match at the Maracanã in Rio de Janeiro.
 At the 1974 World Cup in Germany, he and his teammate Danilo Popivoda became the first Slovenians to play in a World Cup.
 Even more impressive is that Oblak was selected into the best squad of the World Cup.
 In 1976, he played at the European Championship, which was hosted by Yugoslavia.
-His excellent pass for the first goal in the semi final match against Germany is still remembered among football experts.
+His excellent pass for the first goal in the semi-final match against Germany is still remembered among football experts.
 After the tournament, he retired from international football.
 In altogether 46 matches he scored six goals.